 Position the oven rack(s) properly and place the food in the oven.
-For correct rack placement, see "Rack positions" on page 15 and "Rack placement" chart on page 18.
+For correct rack placement, see "Rack positions" in the "Baking or convection baking" section and the "Rack placement" chart in the "Cooking tips" section.

-2. Choose setting.
+2. Choose setting:

 - BAKE.

 - CONVECTION BAKE,

 - CONVECTION ROAST,

-- BROIL, or
+- · BROIL, or

-- CONVECTION BROIL
+- CONVECTION BROIL.

-(example for Convection Roast)
+(or 150°C) (example for Convection Roast)